panicsteve/shutup-css/README.md

 Another option is to install the shutup.css bookmarklet.
 The bookmarklet lives in your bookmarks toolbar, and applies the shutup.css stylesheet only when you click on it rather than automatically when pages load.

-The bookmarklet can be installed by dragging it into your browser's bookmark bar:
+The bookmarklet can be installed by selecting the text below and dragging it into your browser's bookmark bar:

 `javascript:%21function%28%29%7Bvar%20e%3Ddocument.getElementsByTagName%28%22head%22%29%5B0%5D%2Ct%3Ddocument.createElement%28%22link%22%29%3Bt.type%3D%22text/css%22%2Ct.rel%3D%22stylesheet%22%2Ct.href%3Dlocation.protocol+%22//rickyromero.com/shutup/updates/shutup.css%22%2Ce.appendChild%28t%29%7D%28%29%3B`

-Original bookmark by Justin Ridgewell.
-HTTPS fix by Alexandre Vallières-Lagacé
+*Original bookmark by Justin Ridgewell.
+HTTPS fix by Alexandre Vallières-Lagacé*

 ## Anything I should watch out for?